gigirassy/testingapollo/content/services.md

 I also run Snowflake proxies on both of my servers, with a capacity of 5 and a port range of 62950-63000.
 This allows people in censored countries to use parts of the internet at no cost or risk to me.

 ### Specs:
-Both Blurr and Cliffjumper are WebDock KVM VM-based VPS, located in Denmark and running Ubuntu Noble 24.04 with daily backups.
-They're named after TFA characters.
+Blurr is a WebDock KVM VPS, located in Denmark and running Ubuntu Noble 24.04 with daily backups.
+He's named after a TFA character.
+Cliffjumper, my former small VPS, has been retired.
+I will be getting a small VPS from a different provider to save on costs.
 #### Blurr
 * About 12GB RAM
 * 6 threads
 * 80GB space
-#### Cliffjumper
-* 4GB RAM
-* 4 threads
-* 30GB space
 #### Other
 * Hat.sh and IT Tools are hosted on Vercel at no cost to me.